truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 ### Adding the Storage Pool

 Create or import a storage pool from a backup.
 You must have at least one storage pool on controller 1.
-After saving the storage pool, controller two automatically restarts.
+After saving the storage pool, controller 2 automatically restarts.
 Wait until it comes back online before syncing controller 1 with controller 2.

-For more information on how to create a new pool [click here for more information]({{< relref "CreatePoolSCALE.md" >}}).
+For more information on how to create a new pool [click here]({{< relref "CreatePoolSCALE.md" >}}).
-For more information on how to import a pool [click here for more information]({{< relref "ImportPoolSCALE.md" >}}).
+For more information on how to import a pool [click here]({{< relref "ImportPoolSCALE.md" >}}).

 ### Syncing Controller 1 and 2